mckennadale/Spartan-Training/README.md

 * The guidance, support and critique of my mentor Seun Owonikoko
 * The support of Code Institute, fellow students on the Slack Community who viewed my project through the peer review, The Code Institute teachers who inspired a lot of the code used in this project which I learned in the modules leading up to this project.
-* Friends and Family who trsted the site and gave honest feedback throughout.
+* Friends and Family who tested the site and gave honest feedback throughout.